 - Check-In Early – Early check-ins prevent the worry of running late.
 Plus, your kids will have a chance to prepare and relax before the flight.

 - Fly Early in the Morning – Early-morning flights tend to be less crowded and they experience fewer delays.
-Most kiddos will still be tired in the morning and wanting to take nap, too.
+Most kiddos will still be tired in the morning and wanting to take a nap, too.

 - Keep the Essentials Handy – A backpack filled with the essentials keeps your hands free and ensures everything you need is close-by.
-Headphones, games, snacks, toys and a charged iPad preloaded with movies will help keep your kids entertained on long-haul flights.
+Headphones, games, snacks, toys, and a charged iPad preloaded with movies will help keep your kids entertained on long-haul flights.